2018 24 Hours of Daytona: Practice and qualifying

 Thursday afternoon's 75-minute qualifying session was divided into three groups.
 All three categories had 15-minute individual sessions, and regulations stipulated teams to nominate a single driver to qualify their cars.
 The competitors' fastest lap times determined the starting order with the grid arranged to put the Prototype and GTLM cars ahead of all GTD entries.
-Van Der Zande for WTR took the third pole position of his career, on his final lap with a time of 1 minute, 36.083 seconds; he ran deep at turn five through later braking.
+Van Der Zande for WTR took the third pole position of his career, on his final lap with a time of 1:36.083; he ran deep at turn five through later braking.
 This was WTR's first pole position at Daytona since Max Angelelli in the 2010 event.
 He was joined on the grid's front row by Castroneves who had pole position for Penske in the closing minutes until Van der Zande's lap.

 On his final timed lap, Albuquerue qualified the No. 5 Mustang Sampling Cadillac third, and Patricio O'Ward took fourth in the No. 38 PTR Oreca to become the field's highest-placed LMP2 car.
 Early pace setter Vautier in Spirit's No. 90 car was fifth, and Robin Frijns' No. 78 Jackie Chan car was sixth.
 An electrical fault left Nasr seventh.
 Braun's No. 54 CORE car, Bomarito's No. 55 Mazda, and Cameron's No. 6 Penske were eighth to tenth.
-Lapierre set no lap time after he locked his brakes on his first timed lap and damaged the No. 22 ESM car's front-left suspension against the tyre barriers at the West Horseshoe.
+Lapierre set no lap time after he locked his brakes on his first timed lap and damaged the No. 22 ESM car's front-left suspension against the tire barriers at the West Horseshoe.
 ESM's No. 2 entry did not participate due to a precautionary engine switch.
 Mazda's No. 77 car was absent because of a pre-qualifying data irregularity.

 Jan Magnussen (pictured in 2009) achieved pole position in the GTLM class for Corvette Racing.